Butterscotch brownies are an ooey, gooey dessert that originated in the Nordstrom’s Cafe and was called a Nordy Bar.

 The name comes from Nordstroms and is a yummy treat they use to serve at the Nordstrom Cafe.
 I love a good Copy Cat Recipe and this is one.

-How to make Nordy Bars or Butterscotch Brownies
+How to make Nordy Bars

 - These bars are yummy, gooey and rich.
 Full of chocolate chips, marshmallows and butterscotch chips.